bojeebs/neweggs/README.md

 - Search bar for products
 - More categories of products to choose from including hamburger/dropdown menu
 - Implement Auth to allow users to create accounts and log in - in progress
+- Add carousel images to both home page and product pages

 ## ERD